RafRomB/imml/docs/auto_tutorials/cluster_incomplete_mmd.rst

 ..
+GENERATED FROM PYTHON SOURCE LINES 85-87

+The clustering was quite effective, achieving an AMI score close to 0.5.
+Note that in clustering, the actual label values are arbitrary, only the grouping structure matters.

-GENERATED FROM PYTHON SOURCE LINES 87-92
+..
+GENERATED FROM PYTHON SOURCE LINES 89-94

 Step 4: Simulate missing data (Amputation)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^